 Use your water meter to check for leaks:

-1) Make sure no water is being used inside or outside of your home.
+1) Ensure no water is being used inside or outside your home.

 2) Look at the smaller numerical digits in the lower left of the display labeled (GPM) gallons per

 minute.
-This will show how much water is going through the meter at that time.
+This will indicate the amount of water passing through the meter at that time.

-3) If the display shows a leaky faucet symbol this means you have had continuous flow in the
+3) If the display shows a leaky faucet symbol, you have had continuous flow in the

 last 24 hours.
-Which indicates a possible small leak.
+This indicates a possible small leak.
 This alert will switch off automatically when

 the condition no longer exists.

-4) If the display shows a broken pipe symbol this means you have had consistently high
+4) If the display shows a broken pipe symbol, you have had consistently high

 when the condition no longer exists.